 Getting there: The entrance to the bridge is notable at both ends by towers.
 For public transport- metro station: Staromestska (lineA) Tram stop: Staromestska (trams 2,17,18)

 A River Cruise At Vltava River

-There are different offers from classic to a luxury river cruise in Prague.
+There are different cruises offers from classic to luxury.
 The cheapest one gets you in the water in 45 minutes — a unique experience of viewing the city from the Vltava river.
 We wanted to do the singular experience; we went for the cheapest cruise.

 We haven’t booked anything in advance, but I’ve done a bit of search online.
 There are people selling river cruises on the spot, which is a better one than online booking.
 You can ask them for more information, and if you don’t decide right away, you can always say I’ll come back later.
 Pick wisely before making a booking:

 This part of Prague is one of the favorites of every visitor.
 The square encircled with beautiful buildings, as well the old city churches of Lady before Tyn, from the 11th century, an impressive gothic religious monument.

 You also find the famous medieval clock mounted on the southern side of the old town tower hall.
 A pedestrian zone, you can squirm through small alleys from there.
 There is no shortage of things to do; even shopping or dining, you can do both.

 While searching on it, it took us to another Kafka statue bronze sculpture.
 Don’t get confused with another figure of Kafka as these are entirely different from each other.
 The head statue is eleven meters tall and made in a rotating hatch.
 Kafka is the German tongue writer of Jewish origin relevant value literature from the twenty century.
 The Kafka museum has some exhibitions from his work.
 Where to find the statue: located outside Quadro Shopping Mall